 Sunday 4:30-6:00p Mysore*

 Brad Ellsworth teaches the Sunday afternoon and Tuesday night Mysore classes.

 Robbie Norris teaches all other classes.

 You may arrive, practice, and depart whenever you wish during Mysore class -- according to your own schedule, energy, and extent of learning -- while receiving individual attention and instruction.
-Mysore classes are the traditional and gradual way to learn the practice -- and perfect for both new and seasoned practitioners.
-They're like getting semi-private lessons tailored to your unique situation, while other students around you are practicing at their own (and different) paces and rhythms in accordance with their unique abilities and levels of learning.
+Mysore classes are the traditional and gradual way to learn the practice -- and perfect for new students.
+In essence, these classes are semi-private lessons tailored to your unique situation, while other students around you are practicing at their own (and different) paces and rhythms according to their unique abilities and levels of learning.